Unsure how you'll spend your time in retirement?

 So how will you spend your days?
 Will you need to have a new routine in place immediately, or will you be comfortable allowing one to emerge gradually?
 Either way, you should identify in advance a few practical and rewarding activities that can be introduced into your daily or weekly routine.
 The last thing you want is an empty calendar on Day 1 of your retirement.

-If you’re truly at a loss about how to occupy your time, try to pinpoint the key satisfactions that work has always offered you.
-Once you’ve identified the most compelling satisfactions you derive from work, you’ll be in a better position to search for reasonably satisfying alternatives.
+If you’re truly at a loss about how to occupy your time, try to pinpoint the key satisfactions that work has always provided.
+Once you’ve identified the most compelling rewards you derive from work, you’ll be in a better position to search for reasonably satisfying alternatives.
 To get you started, click here for a tool I use with my clients.